ccooper6/UC_FunKit/README.md

 ```
 Do this twice.
 This will generate all the necessary .o files and then generate a .hex file that will be flashed onto the fun kits.

-After booting, you should see a text screen saying "Choose Player 1" on both screens.
+After booting, you should see a text screen saying "Press to start" on both screens.
 Press down on the navswitch on one of the fun kits to start.
 Once the game has started, each player has a slider that they can move side to side using the navswitch.

 ### Game Rules